 Lee also handles appeals, § 2255 motions, and habeas corpus petitions for post-conviction relief.
 He is a member of the Criminal Justice Act Panel for the United States Court of Appeals for the Sixth Circuit, and regularly represents indigent defendants in criminal appeals.
 He has briefed a number of petitions for a writ of certiorari to the United States Supreme Court.

 He is a 2018 graduate of the Kentucky Chamber of Commerce’s ELEVATE Kentucky program, “The Best Class Ever.”
-He regularly volunteers with Catholic Charities in Covington, through which he teaches parenting skills classes to incarcerated fathers in the Kenton County Detention Center.
-He has previously served as a member of the Diocese of Covington’s Pro-Life Advisory Board (2014-2017), and as President and Secretary of the school board for Covington Catholic High School (2011-2017).
+He regularly volunteers with Catholic Charities in Covington in their Jail Ministry.
+He has previously served as a member of the Diocese of Covington’s Pro-Life Advisory Board (2014-2017), as President and Secretary of the school board for Covington Catholic High School (2011-2017), and as Secretary for the St. Agnes school board (2020-2022).
 He is an ADF-Allied attorney, and has received extensive training from the Alliance Defending Freedom in the areas of First Amendment religious liberty, marriage and the family, and bioethics.